01 of 06

 You will be busy whisking or stirring the roux for at least 15 to 20 minutes, so make sure there will be no distractions.

-- A long handled spoon or whisk (I prefer a whisk).
+- A long-handled spoon or whisk (we recommend a whisk)

 02 of 06

 Put the oil in the heavy pan and place over medium heat.
 Watch the oil very carefully and heat just until it begins to smoke.Continue to 3 of 6 below.

 Once the oil begins to smoke, sprinkle a little of the flour over the oil and whisk to blend.
 Continue adding small amounts of flour and continue whisking.Continue to 4 of 6 below.

 When the roux reaches the blond stage, it will be a light golden brown and have a slightly nutty flavor and aroma.
 At this lighter stage, it has better thickening properties than a darker roux.
 Use it to thicken a stew or gravy.

 If the roux begins to darken too quickly, turn the heat down and don't stop stirring.
 If at any time you see black specks, the roux has burned and you'll need to discard it and start over.Continue to 5 of 6 below.